JoshuaSchlegel/azure-network-protocols/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Network Protocols</h1>
-A security-focused project demonstrating the configuration and analysis of Azure Network Security Groups (NSGs) and the inspection of network protocols to enforce access controls and monitor network traffic. 👀
+A security-focused project demonstrating the configuration and analysis of Azure Network Security Groups (NSGs) and the inspection of network protocols to enforce access controls and monitor network traffic🛡️👀.
 Feel free to try it for yourself at no cost since <a href="https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account">Microsoft Azure</a> can be used with a free subscription for 30 days and/or $200 worth of credits.
 Lets do it!

+<br><br>

-- **Network Security Groups (NSGs)** → These are core components of cloud security (especially in Azure).
+🛡️**Network Security Groups (NSGs)** → These are core components of cloud security (especially in Azure).
 They control inbound/outbound traffic at the subnet or NIC level — that's fundamental to network access control and segmentation.

-- **Inspecting Network Protocols** → This involves analyzing how data flows over the network, identifying potential vulnerabilities, misconfigurations, or unusual traffic patterns.
+👀**Inspecting Network Protocols** → This involves analyzing how data flows over the network, identifying potential vulnerabilities, misconfigurations, or unusual traffic patterns.
 That’s classic security ops / defensive security / monitoring territory.

 <h2>💻 Environments and Technologies Used</h2>